get-glu/glu/docs/README.md

 1. A CLI interface for inspecting and manually promoting resources on the command-line.
 1. An API interface for inspecting and manually promoting resources over a network.
 1. Lifecycle control (signal handling and graceful shutdown).
+1. Add the optional UI component to visualize your pipelines in a browser.

 ### Resources